-Safari overnights can be in permanent lodges in tourist or luxury class; tented camps with spacious walk-in canvas tents, full beds, and en suite bath facilities; or standard camping for the cost-conscious.
+Safari overnights in Tanzania can be in permanent lodges in tourist or luxury class; tented camps with spacious walk-in canvas tents, full beds, and en suite bath facilities; or standard camping for the cost-conscious.
 See a selection of examples below.

 We custom-design a selection of accommodations according to your preferred style and budget.
 Lodges and tented camps can be combined to maximize your experience; standard camping safaris generally camp throughout.